 The trip and the family time together were awesome!

-Then we drove to my dad’s home where I was greeted with more hugs, tears and kisses.
-(Click on the link to a video and listen to my daddy’s exclamation phrases over and over of: “¡Ay, mi madre!” as well as, “¡Ay, Dios mio!”)
+Then we drove to my dad’s home where I was greeted with more hugs, tears, and kisses.
+(Click on the link to a video and listen to my daddy’s exclamation phrases over and over: “¡Ay, mi madre!” as well as, “¡Ay, Dios mio!”)

-Before too long, savory food waft from the kitchen calling my name.
-I couldn’t wait to sample my step-mother’s Puerto Rican cuisine.
+Before too long, savory food wafted from the kitchen calling my name.
+I couldn’t wait to sample my stepmother’s Puerto Rican cuisine.
 She did not disappoint and prepared a delicioso feast of pollo frito (fried chicken), plátanos fritos (fried plantains), and arroz con gandules (rice and pigeon peas).
 Mmm hmm good! ¡Que rico la comida!

-My sister later drove into town (also surprising our daddy – yes, it’s in our blood) and soon we were catching up with the latest news over family, food and fashion.
-I got to exchanged stories with her fine son, amazed by his sharp wit, then observed he and my grandson enjoying one another’s company with the latest video game.
+My sister later drove into town (also surprising our daddy – yes, it’s in our blood) and soon we were catching up with the latest news over family, food, and fashion.
+I got to exchange stories with her fine son, amazed by his sharp wit, then observed him and my grandson enjoying one another’s company with the latest video game.
 Finally, my dad announced it was time to play dominoes, beating everyone in the game just the way I always remembered.

 I wanted — needed — to be present to help celebrate my daddy’s 80th birthday that Sunday, and so grateful to be able to escape my hectic schedule to make the grand event.
 If not, I would have been filled with regrets.
 Now I have wonderful additional memories to hold onto for a lifetime.

 With every visit, conversation, and reminiscing, we simply picked up where we left off so long ago.
 It felt good to be “home” again and reunite with my boricuan familia.

 And now you know where I have been this past week.